La'Vere Corbin-Ong

-La'Vere Lawrence Corbin-Ong (born 22 April 1991) is a Malaysian professional footballer who plays as a left-back for Malaysia Super League side Johor Darul Ta'zim and the Malaysia national team.
+La'Vere Lawrence Corbin-Ong (born 22 April 1991) is a professional footballer who plays for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
+Mainly a left-back, he is also capable of playing occasionally as a centre-back or left-midfielder.
+He is known for his long throw-ins and defensive attributes.

+Born in England, he previously represented the Canada national team before switching to represent Malaysia in 2019.

 Early life

-He was born in London, England, where his parents, Lawrence Corbin (Barbadian) and Elizabeth Ong (Malaysian Chinese), were studying psychiatry and nursing respectively.
-Corbin-Ong was one year old when his family moved to Edmonton, the capital city of Alberta.
+Corbin-Ong was born in London, England, where his parents, Lawrence Corbin (Barbadian) and Elizabeth Ong (Malaysian Chinese), were studying psychiatry and nursing, respectively.
+He was one year old when his family moved to Edmonton, the capital city of Alberta.
 When he was four years of age, his family moved to North Vancouver, where he was raised.

 He played a variety of sports in his youth, including football, lacrosse, gridiron football and tennis.
 Corbin-Ong was six years old when he started playing football for the Lynn Valley SA.

 He played for Capilano University in Canada for a season after high school, then joined the Vancouver Whitecaps Residency program.
 In 2012, he was set to attend the University of British Columbia and join their UBC Thunderbirds soccer team, but while waiting for the new season in five months went to Europe, where he got a tryout with German fifth tier side FC Pommern Greifswald.

 Club career

-Whitecaps Reserves
+Vancouver Whitecaps Reserves

 Corbin-Ong spent two years playing for the Whitecaps Reserves team, making 29 appearances for the club in 2010 and 2011, when the team competed in USL Premier Development League.

-Germany

-Corbin-Ong spent two seasons with FC Pommern Greifswald in the Oberliga Nord, and another two seasons with Berliner AK 07 in the Regionalliga.
+Pommern Greifswald

+On 2 July 2012, Corbin-Ong moved to German fifth tier side Pommern Greifswald in the Oberliga Nord spending two seasons at the club.
+He make his club debut on 12 August 2012 in a league match against BFC Dynamo.
+On 30 March 2013, Corbin-Ong scored his first goal for the club against Anker Wismar which ended up in a 3–2 win.

+Berliner AK 07

+In July 2014, Corbin-Ong moved to the fourth tier German club, Berliner AK 07 in the Regionalliga playing another two seasons with the club.
+On 3 August 2014, Corbin-Ong make his club debut against Germania Halberstadt.
+He would than scored his first goal for the club on 22 March 2015 scoring the only goal in the match against Wacker Nordhausen which earns his team the three points in the league.
+In the next match on 29 March, he scored another goal against VfB Auerbach in a 3–1 win.

+On 25 August 2015, Corbin-Ong received the 'Man of the Match' award for putting up a magnificent performances in a 3–0 win against SV Babelsberg 03 where he was involved in all the goal scoring once and assisting twice.